Do you wish you could get an alert every time a specific person tweets?

 Luckily, there are plenty of ways to do just that.
 From getting an email alert, to SMS notifications and even emergency push notifications everytime a specific agency or news outlet tweets, here are three ways to set up Twitter alerts today.

-1. Receive an email alert or digest when someone tweets
+1. Receive an email alert or digest when someone tweets – set a twitter hashtag alert

 One of the easiest ways to keep track of any Twitter user, keyword, hashtag or phrase, it to use Twilert to set up email alerts for specific Twitter parameters.
+We have a free trial period to see if it works for you.

 With Twilert, you can set up a Twitter search around anything you like, including (but not limited to):